Top

 • Get you connected to our physical therapy team, so you rebuild your strength and mobility.
 Our doctors of physical therapy have excellent training and schooling.

-Book an appointment with an OSS orthopaedic doctor
+Book an appointment with an OSS Specialist

 • “Now, November 2016, Dr. Mark Mikhael operated on my right foot.
 He also was a top surgeon.
 He spent alof of time going over everything with me before surgery in the office.
-My foot is healing quickly!”
+My foot is healing quickly! ”

 - Janet L.